CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

 ## Lab 9.0: Prerequisites

-This lab starts from the assumption that you have built and published the bot from [Lab 3](../Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md).
+This lab starts from the assumption that you have built and published the bot from Lab 1 Basic Filter Bot.
 It is recommended that you do that lab in order to be successful in the ones that follow.
 If you have not, reading carefully through all the exercises and looking at some of the code or using it in your own applications may be sufficient, depending on your needs.

-We'll also assume that you've completed [Lab 4](../Lab4-Log_Chat/02-Logging_Chat.md), but you should be able to complete the labs without completing the logging labs.
+We'll also assume that you've completed Lab 2 Log Chat, but you should be able to complete the labs without completing the logging labs.

 ### Collecting the Keys